-- 2. Inspect the blocks at every blade change for damage or wear.
-If the block housing is bent or damaged, replace the block assembly.
-Also, replace the block assemblies before the blocks are worn to a point the blade may contact the lower step or housing. - 3.
-Check the guide blocks are properly spaced from the blade every 25 hours of operation.
+- 4. Inspect the blocks at every blade change for damage or wear. - 5.
+If the block housing is bent or damaged, replace the block assembly. - 6.
+Replace the block assemblies before the blocks are worn to a point the blade may contact the lower step or housing. - 7.
+Check the guide blocks with the provided shim or a feeler gauge every 25 hours of operation to ensure they are properly spaced (.008" .010") from the blade.

-Use the provided shim or a feeler gauge to check the blocks are adjusted .008" .010" from the blade. - 4.
-As the blocks wear, the front inside corner will wear more than the body of the block.
+NOTE: As the blocks wear, the front inside corner will wear more than the body of the block.
 When the corner wears far enough, sawing performance will be affected even if the body of the block is adjusted properly to the blade.
 At this point, the block should be replaced.
 If you have access to the appropriate equipment, you can grind or mill the blocks to a new flat surface and reuse them.
 It is recommended you develop a routine schedule for replacing the blade guide blocks based on your sawing conditions and experience.

-To adjust the top block down, loosen the clamp bolt and mounting bolt.
-Turn the adjustment bolt clockwise.
-Retighten the mounting bolt and clamp bolt.

-To adjust the bottom block up, loosen the clamp bolt and mounting bolt.
-Use the provided adjustment tool to turn the adjustment screw clockwise.
+- Loosen the clamp bolt and mounting bolt to adjust the top block down. - 9.
+Turn the adjustment bolt clockwise. - 10.
+Retighten the mounting bolt and clamp bolt. - 11.
+To adjust the bottom block up, loosen the clamp bolt and mounting bolt. - 12.
+Use the provided adjustment tool to turn the adjustment screw clockwise. - 13.
 Retighten the mounting bolt and clamp bolt.